Woman with glasses sitting by window stares pensively at cell phone in hand

 The amount on your credit card statement is the amount you’re responsible for paying on the payment due date.
 You have the option to pay the full balance or the minimum payment (or anything in between).

-• If you don’t pay at least the minimum payment, your credit card issuer can charge you a late fee and your credit score may be lowered.
+• If you don’t pay at least the minimum payment, your credit card company can charge you a late fee and your credit score may be lowered.

 • If you at least make the minimum payment (which will also be created on the closing date), you can avoid that late payment fee.

-Use the Discover credit card interest calculator to see what interest you’ll owe on any credit card balance.
-You can also see how increasing your monthly payments may help you pay your debt down sooner.
+Use the Discover® credit card interest calculator to see what interest you’ll owe on any credit card balance.
+You can also see how increasing your monthly payments may help you pay your debt sooner.

 How your credit card closing date affects your credit score

-Once a month, your card issuer may report your credit card balance (and other account information) to one or more of the three major credit bureaus.
-A credit bureau collects your data from financial institutions and use it to create your credit history and credit score.
+Once a month, your credit card issuer may report your credit card balance (and other account information) to one or more of the three major credit bureaus.
+A credit bureau collects your credit history from financial institutions and uses it to create your credit report and credit score.

 This is where it becomes important to maintain a low balance.
 The lower your balance, the lower your credit utilization ratio.
-This ratio is the total balance of all your accounts divided by the total credit limit on all of your credit cards.
-According to the Consumer Financial Protection Bureau, this should be kept at under 30% to maintain a good credit score, but the lower, the better.
+This ratio is the total balance of all your accounts divided by the total credit limit on all your credit cards.
+Common advice is to keep your credit utilization ratio between 1% and 10% to maintain a good credit score.

 Did you know?